yua6atwit/individual_project/README.md

 - Longitude
 - Location

-In the column for districts 1,765 rows are missing data and will be filled with the median.
+In the column for districts 1,765 rows are missing data.
+This will be filled in with the median because there may be outliers that may skew the data.

 ## Methods